enginbektas/Reservation_App_Socket_Programming_Java/readme.txt

+ABOUT THIS PROGRAM:
+This is a socket programming app developed in java that lets you create rooms, activities then make reservations to these rooms.
+There are 3 main servers and 3 txt files as the database.

+HOW TO GET STARTED:
 This program can either be run by running 3 of the servers in the src folder in seperate cmd's with the command: java ServerName